ZimbiX/pathfinder-elm/README.md

 ### Todo

-- Handle permanent failure when submitting an event - HTTP 409 Conflict
+- Handle retryable failure when submitting an event - not HTTP 409 Conflict
-- Handle retryable failure when submitting an event
+- Poll for new events faster when the last event was very recent
 - Prevent lag causing a bounce off the edge of the maze one square too early
 - Fix sync bug - need to work out how to reproduce - if still present after having rearchitected tracking current state version
 - Fix bug where completing a game in one window makes the other get stuck with an invisible popup